-324. Teaching of Writing (K-12) (W) 3 credit hours.
+324. Teaching of Writing (K-12) (C-AS)(W) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.
 The primary purpose of the course is to provide the pre-service teacher with instruction in teaching writing in the elementary or secondary classroom.
 Primary emphasis will be on teaching writing as a process.
-Additional topics to be covered include: methods of teaching writing, writing as a developmental process, forms of writing, diversity of dialects, teaching writing across the curriculum, integrating writing with literature, evaluating student writing, providing students with feedback, and examining the impact of technology on both the writing process and instruction.
-Prerequisites: 2.85 GPA; EIS 281.(Fall, Spring)

-345. Advanced Concept and Research Methods in Primary Education (R)(W) 3 credit hours.
+Additional topics to be covered include: methods of teaching writing to diverse populations, forms of writing, diversity of dialects and their impact on instruction, teaching writing across the curriculum, integrating writing with reading, evaluating student writing, providing students with feedback, and examining the impact of technology on the writing process.
+Prerequisites: 2.85 GPA; EIS 281.
+(Fall, Spring) 345.
+Social Studies and Advanced Research Methods in Primary Education (R)(W) 3 credit hours.
 Recitation: 2.5.
 Laboratory: 0.
 Alternative Mode: 0.5.

-Teacher candidates will expand upon the action research they began in EDU 320.
-Emphasis will be placed upon making interdisciplinary connections, supporting the learning needs of the individual students in the field placement, and implementing research in teaching and learning.
+The focus of this course is on social studies content and instructional practices.
+Emphasis will be placed on Ohio history and content specific to the four strands of social studies: government, economics, history, and geography.
+Candidates will make interdisciplinary connections through the development and implementation of an integrated social studies unit within their field placement.
+Candidates will complete a three-semester-long research project to fulfill a writing requirement for the education program.
 There is an additional fee with this course.
 50 hours field experience required.
 Prerequisites: 2.85 GPA, C- or higher in EDU 320, 322, 323, 350.
 (Fall)

-346. Advanced Concept and Research Methods in Middle Childhood and Adolescent to Young Adult Education

-(R)(W) 3 credit hours.
+346. Advanced Concept and Research Methods in Middle Childhood and Adolescent to Young Adult Education (R)(W) 3 credit hours.
 Recitation: 2.5.
 Laboratory: 0.
 Alternative Mode: 0.5.